 These guidelines will likely be published and put into effect by the end of this year.
-What impact would a change to the Dietary Guidelines in 2015 mean for peoples’ day-to-day lives?
+What would a change to the Dietary Guidelines in 2015 mean for peoples’ day-to-day lives?
 According to the USDA website, “The Dietary Guidelines for Americans are the cornerstone of Federal nutritional policy and nutrition education activities,” the basis for the USDA’s “MyPlate” icon, and the foundation of federal eating programs including school lunches.

 Mary Clare Jalonik of the Associated Press recently wrote on the issue in her article, “Healthy Eating Guidelines May Consider Environmental Impact.”
 She writes, “A new focus on the environment would mean asking people to choose more fruits, vegetables, nuts, whole grains and other plant-based foods — possibly at the expense of meat.
 The beef and agriculture industries are crying foul, saying an environmental agenda has no place in what has always been a practical blueprint for a healthy lifestyle.”